 - You will enhance your confidence and leadership skillsets

-- You will gain access to a community of similarly oriented leaders
+- You will gain access to a community of similarly oriented leaders and build enduring relationships with these individuals

 - You will have the opportunity to collaborate in designing solutions to real PCC problems, including those related to racial equity